rehohoho/onnx2versal/README.md

 ```

 ## Usage - Simulation, Verification, Profiling, Hardware Build
 `make help` for full details.
-Only key (and probably insufficient) examples here. <b>If you run into issues running the make, try to run each recipe one by one.</b>
+Only key (and probably insufficient) examples here. <br />
+<b>If you run into issues running the make, try to run each recipe one by one.</b>
 ```
 OPTIONS:
 Use the make recipes with required values for options mentioned below-